-But, since they must leave part of their equity untouched, the maximum amount they’re able to withdraw is $70,000.
+But, since the homeowner must leave 20% of the home’s equity untouched, the maximum amount this borrower could withdraw is $70,000.

-Lenders limit the amount of equity you can withdraw in this manner because it protects them from losses in case of default.
+Lenders limit the amount of equity you can withdraw because this protects them from losses in case of default.

-Rates for a cash-out refinance can be anywhere from 0.125% to 0.5% higher than rates for a no-cash-out refinance.
+Cash-out refinance rates can be anywhere from 0.125% to 0.5% higher than rates for a no-cash-out refinance.

-As with all mortgage loans, the rate you’re offered on a cash-out refi will depend on your circumstances.
+As with all mortgage loans, your cash-out refi rate will depend on your circumstances.